openlawlibrary/taf/docs/architecture.md

 Implemented as a sequence of functions, this module represents each step in the validation and update process of an authentication repository and its referenced target repositories.
-It clones or updates or only validates repositories based on the given operation.
+It clones or updates or only validates repositories depending on the command ran by CLI.

 #### `taf/updater/lifecycle_handlers.py`